Field Sales Pipeline Software: A No‑BS Field Guide

 - Contact frequency: Is the account being touched often enough to stay alive, based on route density and sales cycle length?

-- Forecast confidence: Can the manager explain the reason a deal should advance, not just its current stage?
+- Forecast confidence: Can the manager explain why a deal should advance, not just its current stage?

 The field version runs on operating signals